The ki fusion Aikido of Sensei Malcolm McRae

 “Ego itself is what most martial arts are based around.
 It’s ego-driven, TV-driven and we all want to be better than the next person, so we want to have all these trophies and say, ‘Look, I won this and I won that…’ I don’t know that we want to go down that path.
 It’s not for me.
 I think it’s a senseless waste of time for it to be promoted that way.
 I know that it’s all driven by money and power and being better than someone else, and I know the money can be tempting.
 I’m not driven by money, I’m driven by passion for what I do.
 I want to pass it on to anyone who’s interested.

 “As I said, I don’t want to teach people to be confident.
 If you’re coming from a shallow type of background and you’re scared, if I give you confidence then that’s worse for you, because you can get a bit egotistical — like, ‘Now I can do things’.
 All of a sudden the alter-ego comes out and starts to say, ‘I’m better than you’.
 I try not to do that.
 I put myself on the same plane as my students.
 I’m no better than them, they’re no better than me.
-I just happen to be a bit further down the track, but I’ve always tried to grab them by the arm and drag them with me.”
+I just happen to be a bit further down the path, but I’ve always tried to grab them by the arm and drag them with me.”

 “I encourage my students to go out and train in other martial arts and other aikido styles, because the idea is not to read one book, it’s to read many books.
-It’s a journey and I can’t give you all the answers.
+It’s a journey and I can’t give them all the answers.
 So I always encourage my students of all grades to go out with an open mind and see other things.
 There are some styles of aikido that don’t like that; ‘No, we want our aikido-ka to be pure.’
 Pure in what?
 It’s called change and if Ueshiba, the creator of aikido, was here today, his aikido would be totally different from when it first started.
 I’m sure of it, because you can’t stay the same.
 Everything is changing every day.
 You must develop.
 We must create.
 Ueshiba created something, but he wanted us to go out and create even more, not just stay with what he had.
 He could only touch the tip of the iceberg.
 You know, I believe there are some far better aikido people in the world today.